What is Route 66?

 Over the following decades, as Route 66 was celebrated and mythologised in popular culture, it became embedded in the public consciousness as a symbol of free spirit, independence and adventure.
 The Route became lined with neon-signed motels, giant statues and an array of iconic roadside attractions.

 Beginning in the late 1950’s, large portions of US Route 66 were bypassed by completed sections of what was to be the new Interstate Highway system.
 This was to be the beginning of the end for Route 66 as it once was.

 In 1985 Route 66, considered no longer necessary in light of the new Interstate network, was eventually decommissioned, with no single interstate highway designated to replace it.
 This led to a huge reduction in traffic, which in turn led ultimately to the demise of many businesses that had relied on the continuous traffic of previous decades.
 This economic hit was catastrophic for some communities and whole towns of people were forced to move elsewhere forming the many “ghost towns” now seen along Route 66.

-Fortunately non-profit organisations such as The National Historic Route 66 Association and The Route 66 Chamber of Commerce were founded and continue to fight for the preservation of the old road.
+Fortunately, in recognition of Route 66’s cultural significance and the negative economic impact it's decommisioning had on many communities, a number of non-profit Route 66 Associations were founded and continue to fight for the preservation of the old road.
 Parts of the old road are now listed on the National Register of Historic Places and some are even considered National Scenic Byways.